-Claire is a regular guest commentator on the Weekend programme on BBC World Service while also writing and blogging, mostly on UK politics and social affairs.
-She is an experienced moderator and facilitator at conferences, advises charities on communications strategies and teaches presentation and interviewing skills.
-Claire devised and teaches the Media and Society course for the University of North Carolina’s London honours programme
+Claire is a regular guest commentator on the Weekend programme on BBC World Service .
+She runs workshops for academics to help them communicate their research to the media and policy makers and is an experienced moderator and facilitator at conferences and public events.
+She also devised, and now regularly teaches, the Media and Society course for the University of North Carolina’s London honours programme.

 Claire graduated from Oxford University with a BA in Philosophy, Politics and Economics.
 She lives in London where she is Chair of Governors at a local primary school.